Ku Meng-yu

-Ku Meng-yu (顧孟餘 (Gù Mèngyú); 1888 – June 25 1972) was a politician in the Republic of China, the founding president of the Central Daily News and a key leader of the Reorganization Group alongside Chen Gongbo.
-He served as Vice Premier in 1948.
-Following the Chinese Civil War, he worked with Zhang Fakui, Carsun Chang, and Tung Kuan-hsien to form a Third Force movement named The Liberal Democratic Union.
+Ku Meng-yu (顧孟餘 (Gù Mèngyú); 1888 – June 25, 1972), also known as Gu Mengyu, was a politician in the Republic of China, the founding president of the Central Daily News and a key member of the Reorganization Group of the Kuomintang.
+Following the Chinese Civil War, he worked with Zhang Fakui, Carsun Chang, and Tung Kuan-hsien to form a third party, until he left for the United States in 1955.

 Biography

 Ku was born in Beijing in 1888 into a family of officials who had obtained their positions through the imperial examination system.
 In 1906, Ku received a government scholarship to study electrical engineering at the Leipzig University, but he soon transferred to the Humboldt University of Berlin to pursue studies in political economy due to a lack of interest in his original field.

 In 1910, Ku joined the Tongmenghui (Chinese United League).
 The following year, he briefly returned to China to participate in the Xinhai Revolution.
 In 1912, he married Wei Zengying (韋增瑛, 1884-1975), a fellow overseas student in Germany who was known as a "modern woman" (時髦女性).
 The wedding ceremony was officiated by Cai Yuanpei.
 They had no children.

 In 1913, during the Second Revolution against Yuan Shikai, Ku Meng-yu returned to China to join the anti-Yuan forces.
 Following the revolution's failure in September, he fled to Shanghai.
 In 1914, he was employed as an engineer by Siemens and relocated to Beijing.

 In 1916, at the invitation of Cai Yuanpei, Ku became a professor at Peking University, where he successively served as Head of the Department of German in the Faculty of Arts, Head of the Department of Economics in the Faculty of Law, and Dean of Academic Affairs.
 As both the university’s academic dean and president of the Beijing Education Association, he actively participated in public gatherings.

 In 1924, Ku joined the Kuomintang (KMT) through the introduction of Li Dazhao, Cai Yuanpei, and Li Shizeng.
 He was appointed Chief Organizer of the KMT Beijing Municipal Committee.
 In 1925, he became President of National Guangdong University (later Sun Yat-sen University).
 In 1926, Ku Meng-yu, along with Li Dazhao and Xu Qian, organized protests against the March 18 Massacre.

 After the Chiang-Wang split in 1927, Ku joined the Wuhan Nationalist Government, which was loyal to Wang Jingwei, and served as Minister of Education and head of the Central Propaganda Department.
 During this time, he founded Central Daily News and served as its first president.

 Ku also worked with Deng Yanda, Xu Qian, Tan Pingshan, and Mao Zedong to establish the Central Land Committee to address land reform issues.
 In June 1928, he co-founded and led the Reorganization Group alongside Chen Gongbo.